X

 22% Rostered on Yahoo

-We need to remember that most rookies experience peaks and valleys during their rookie season.
+We must remember that most rookies experience peaks and valleys during their rookie season.
 It's natural and not a reason to panic.
 There's a reason why Kurtz was considered one of the best prospects in the game by many (myself included) when he was called up, and I still have him as a Top-5 prospect right now.

 Denzel Clarke (OF - ATH)